tdiec00/Brew-Master-Index/README.md

 * Add favorites tab that saves choices of beers
 * Add more information including abv, brewer tips, mash temp, and fermentation temp.
 * Style new elements of page (favorites list, additional info, and favorites button)
+* Add in functionality for tablet screen size.

 ## Project Schedule